volpatto/firedrake_scripts/README.md

     The study is performed only in reaction-diffusion case, although modification to address advective contribution is straightforward (and already present in the code).
 To solve the problem, classical continuous Galerkin method.
-To integrate over the time, there are to MWE provided:
+To integrate over the time, there are three MWE provided:
         - Crank-Nicolson;
-        - 2nd order Backward Differentiation (BFD2).
+        - 2nd order Backward Differentiation (BFD2);
+        - SDIRK4, a singly diagonally implicit Runge-Kutta scheme of order 4.
+This method can handle stiff problems, which is required to solve with reaction and complex dynamics.
+The implementation is based in [this paper](https://www.sciencedirect.com/science/article/pii/S0021999107000861).
+A general review of implicit methods for stiff problem can be found in [this report from NASA](https://ntrs.nasa.gov/search.jsp?R=20160005923).
 * 2D cases:
     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);